SubhashiniArun/gol/README.markdown

-This is a simple demonstration application used in the Jenkins Boostcamp course
+This is a forked Repo demonstarting simple Jenkins app

 ## Building the project